CP-Violation with Neutrino Disappearance Alone: Tokai to SURF

+Disappearance experiments exist that measure $\theta_{23}$ via the quantity $|U_{\mu3}|^2(|U_{\mu1}|^2+|U_{\mu2}|^2)=|U_{\mu3}|^2(1-|U_{\mu3}|^2)$ (combined with information about $\theta_{13}$) at baselines from about 300 km to 10,000 km.
+Thus one can get at the second piece of information in the $\nu_\mu$ disappearance picture by performing a $\nu_\mu$ disappearance oscillation experiment at 30 times the baseline for a fixed energy.
+This is not feasible for atmospheric neutrinos and one would need to imagine an extremely optimistic configuration from e.g.~Tokai, the accelerator neutrino source for T2K and HK, to SURF, the upcoming far detector location for DUNE, which is a distance of 8235 km, close to the oscillation minimum at 8850 km assuming the same off-axis angle as T2K/HK, although the flux is lower by a factor of almost 800.

-We examine the solar $\Delta m^2_{21}$ minimum at a hypothetical very long-baseline $\nu_\mu$ disappearance accelerator neutrino experiment from J-PARC in Tokai, Japan to SURF in Lead, South Dakota, United States at a baseline of 8235 km through the Earth's mantle.
+We examine the solar $\Delta m^2_{21}$ minimum at a hypothetical very long-baseline $\nu_\mu$ disappearance accelerator neutrino experiment from J-PARC in Tokai, Japan to SURF in Lead, South Dakota, United States at a baseline of 8235 km through the Earth's mantle\footnote{See e.g.~\cite{Kimura:2007mu} for additional discussion of the role of $\cos\delta$ in various $\nu_\mu$ baseline and energy configurations.}.

 In vacuum, the oscillation minimum due to $\Delta m^2_{21}$ happens at 0.5 GeV and depends on $\cos\delta$ since the amplitude of the oscillation, to first order in $s_{13}$ is

 While the energies are low, since we are considering oscillations related to $\Delta m^2_{21}$ instead of $\Delta m^2_{31}$, the matter effect will play a role and change the amplitude and shift the location of the minimum.
 The matter value of $\theta_{12}$ reaches $\pi/4$ at $2EV_{\rm CC}=\Delta m^2_{21}\cos2\theta_{12}/c_{13}^2$ \cite{Denton:2019yiw,Denton:2018hal} where $V_{\rm CC}=\sqrt2G_FN_e$ is the matter potential and $N_e$ is the electron number density.
 For $\rho=4$ g/cc, a typical mantle density, this occurs at $0.09$ GeV